-In 2004-05, the Federation re-focused its services and a new implementation structure was set up to facilitate the delivery of ten Core Services.
-These Services were: Multimedia Services, Employment Services, Leadership Training, Volunteer Services, Youth at Risk Services, Counselling Services, Education Services, Parenting Services, Creativity Education and Youth Exchange and Leisure, Cultural and Sports Services.
-In 2009, the Core Services were expanded to 12, by including all the
+In 2004-05, the Federation re-focused its services with a new implementation structure to facilitate the delivery of ten Core Services: Multimedia Services, Employment Services, Leadership Training, Volunteer Services, Youth at Risk Services, Counselling Services, Education Services, Parenting Services,

+Creativity Education and Youth Exchange and Leisure, Cultural and Sports Services, all of which aim to meet the multifarious needs of today's young people.
+In 2009, the Core Services were expanded to 12, by including all the Youth S.P.O.Ts, as well as Research and Publications.

-Youth S.P.O.Ts, as well as Research and Publications with the original ten.
-In early 2013, the Federation's unique flagship multimedia hub, The HKFYG Jockey Club Media 21 (or M21) was established for young people to explore their creativity and innovation through new media.
+In early 2013, the Federation's unique flagship multimedia hub, The HKFYG Jockey Club Media 21 (or M21) was established as a venue for young people to explore their creativity and innovation through new media.
+The Jockey Club Social Innovation Centre was formed in 2015.
+As the first youth-oriented social innovation centre, it encourages young people to be innovative through entrepreneurial activities seeking positive change to the community and environment.

 February 2008 marked a milestone for the Federation with the moving of all the administrative departments, and some service units into The Hong Kong Federation of Youth Groups Building on 21 Pak Fuk Road, North Point.
 Included in the new headquarters are Youth S.P.O.T.
 21, the HKFYG Continuous Learning Centre, as well as Café 21, the first of a series of Youth Social Enterprise projects undertaken by the Youth Employment Network.
-The HKFYG Museum was set up on the 5th floor of the Building in May 2013 and displays Chinese artefacts, pottery, ceramics and other art works.
+The HKFYG Museum opened its doors on the 5th floor of the Building in May 2013 and displays artefacts, pottery, ceramics and other art works of distinctive value.

 The Federation set up an Organic Farm in 2010.
 The aim is to promote, practically and through example, the importance of healthy living, sustainable development and environmental conservation.
-The Jockey Club Student Support Centre and the Youth Wellness Centre were both set up in January 2011.
+The Jockey Club Student Support Centre and the Youth Wellness Centre both began their services in January 2011.
 The Student Support Centre tackles the developmental needs of students, while the Youth Wellness Centre provides a one-stop clinical assessment and treatment to young people with addictive behaviour.